 O’Grady v Greater Glasgow Health Board and others, 5 May 2022, unreported, Sheriff K J Campbell QC: counsel for the first defenders in a preliminary proof on time bar in a medical negligence case.

-Johnstone v Grampian Health Board [2019] CSOH 90: counsel for the defenders in a clinical negligence case concerning alleged failures by an endocrinologist and neurosurgeon in the process of obtaining consent for pituitary surgery.
+Johnstone v Grampian Health Board [2019] CSOH 90: counsel for the defenders in a clinical negligence proof concerning alleged failures by an endocrinologist and neurosurgeon in the process of obtaining consent for pituitary surgery.

 Malone v Greater Glasgow and Clyde Health Board [2017] CSOH 31: junior counsel for the pursuer in a clinical negligence proof concerning alleged failures by a consultant haematologist.